cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-As the query gets bigger and complex, we can use `fragment` to split
+As the query gets bigger and more complex, we can use a `fragment` to split
 it into smaller chunks.
 This `fragment` can then be re-used, which
 can significantly reduce the query size and also make it more
 readable.